 - Lack of buy-in.
 Both high-level executives and regular employees should be motivated to implement the software.
 If your team members don’t understand the business value of the software, they won’t be motivated to use it.

 - Unrealistic deadlines.
 CMMS implementation can lose support from both top management and employees if the implementation is continuously delayed.
 A digital transformation project without good planning is set for a failure.

 - Poor data quality.
 CMMS efficiency is based on the quality of data entered into the system.
 If the technicians are not trained well or the data transfer process is mismanaged, you end up with incorrect data and an ineffective system.

 - Failure to adapt workflows.
-Even the best maintenance software won’t work perfectly if you fail to adjust your workflows.
+Even the custom maintenance software won’t work perfectly if you fail to adjust your workflows.
 The efficiency of CMMS will be stunted if workflows remain unaligned with new software, and if obsolete procedures remain in place.

 Below, we discuss the CMMS best practices that will help you avoid these pitfalls and make the most out of your solution.

 The first step is to choose the software from a reputable provider that aligns with your business needs.
 Here are the key aspects to consider: